Refer a Patient

 How to Refer a Patient

 If you are unsure about whether to refer your patient, please call our clinical intake nurses at 206-987-2080, option 1.
+If you are a provider needing assistance with care coordination or patient navigation for an epilepsy patient, please call 206-987-7474 to reach our Epilepsy Care Coordinators.

 Patients need a referral in order to schedule an appointment.